-Adoption of the El Camino Real/Downtown Specific Plan in 2012, the fourth cycle RHNA in 2013, and the ConnectMenlo General Plan Update in 2016 enabled opportunities for over 5,000 new housing units in the City.
+Adoption of the El Camino Real/Downtown Specific Plan in 2012, the fourth cycle RHNA in 2013, the fifth cycle Housing Element in 2014, and the ConnectMenlo General Plan Update in 2016 enabled opportunities for over 5,000 new housing units in the City.
 Currently there are seven major residential projects in the "pipeline" as either approved or pending housing developments that would provide approximately 3,650 new units.
-These units, as well as smaller projects in the city, could potentially count towards Menlo Park's RHNA requirement if the residential units are completed after June 30, 2022.
+These units, as well as smaller projects in the city, could potentially count towards Menlo Park's RHNA requirement because the residential units will be completed after June 30, 2022.